buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcRailDomain/PropertySets/Pset_EmbeddedTrack.md

+# Pset_EmbeddedTrack

 Properties for track slab that have embedded tracks recessed into road surface.
 <!-- end of short definition -->